bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

  |-- bodywork.ini
 ```

-We have included the pre-trained model as part of the Bodywork project, for convenience (not as best practice).
+We have included the pre-trained model as part of the project for convenience (not as best practice).

 ## Configuring the Service